lmeadow/lmeadow.github.io/index.md

 </header>
 </div>

-Currenty a Masters student at the University of Kansas, my primary interests are programing languages/semantics, functional programing, formal verification, homotopy type theory, and domain specific languages.
+Currenty a Masters student at the University of Kansas, my primary interests are programming languages/semantics, functional programming, formal verification, homotopy type theory, and domain specific languages.

 # Get in Touch
 -----